Friday, August 22, 4:30 a.m. Update:

 February 8th: Survey closes

-March 21st: Board Presentation
+March 21st: Board presentation

-September 5th: Board Presentation
+September 5th: Board Presentation and approve preferred concept designs

 2021 Deschutes River Access and Habitat Restoration Plan